Christian Serio

 About me

-I am broadly interested in probability theory and its applications to mathematical/statistical physics.
-Some particular topics of interest include Gibbs measures, line ensembles, growth models, and random interfaces.
+I am broadly interested in probability theory and its applications to mathematical/statistical physics, especially random interfaces and growth models.

 Here is my CV.